 A trick used by some companies selling products or services over the Internet is to take advantage of the tendency for buyers not to read the “Terms and Conditions” of sale.

 Many legitimate companies, especially major corporations selling downloads of software, display their Terms and Conditions and require the buyer to click the Accept button before downloading.
 Few if any buyers read the Terms and Conditions, precisely because they know these companies are trustworthy.
+And to have some sort of safety net, you might want to consider playing some fun sports betting games via ufabet168.info.

 However, other organizations selling products and services are not so trustworthy.
 They bury in their “Terms and Conditions” clauses that invalidate “Money Back” or “Cancellation” offers or that add for-fee services buyers will be unaware of unless they wade through the text.
 This is way outside the Ethical Norms and Values for Marketers set out by the American Marketing Association.